jzasjam/pi-led/README.md

 ##### By Jonathan Zasada-James

-### Node.js web server for controlling the LEDs on the Raspberry Pi Smart Hat
+### Node.js web server for controlling the LEDs on the Raspberry Pi Sense Hat with a HTML/JS user interface
 ------------------------------

 ## 1. pi-led Setup: